Skip to contents

 prior.range

 numeric vector containing U and a to define the probability statements P(range < U) = a used to setup the PC-prior for range.
-If a = 0 then U is taken to be the fixed value for the range.
+If a = 0 or a = NA, then U is taken to be the fixed value for the range.

 prior.sigma

 numeric vector containing U and a to define the probability statements P(range > U) = a used to setup the PC-prior for sigma.
-If a = 0 then U is taken to be the fixed value for sigma.
+If a = 0 or a = NA, then U is taken to be the fixed value for sigma.

 range.fraction